 In November 2020 Apple introduced two new Mac mini models with its own M1 chip (reviewed here: M1 Mac mini review).
-Starting at £699/$699 and offering the exact same processor and graphs as more expensive MacBook and iMac options buying a Mac mini right now seems like a no brainer.
-But there could be a new model in the pipeline.
+Starting at £699/$699 and offering the exact same processor and graphics as more expensive MacBook and iMac options, buying a Mac mini right now seems like a no-brainer.
+But there could be a new model launching very soon.

 Apple is said to be working on a new, even more powerful, Mac mini.
 This model will not replace the current M1 Mac mini models, instead it will replace the Intel-powered Mac mini model that Apple kept in the line up - or at least that is what is claimed.

 New Mac mini release date

 The news that Apple is planning to launch a new Mac mini to replace the remaining Intel-powered model came via a May 2021 Bloomberg report by Mark Gurman.
 Gurman claimed that "Apple is preparing to release several new Mac laptops and desktops with faster processors, new designs and improved connectivity to external devices."
 Read more here: Apple to overhaul entire Mac line up - Bloomberg.